Library Builder

 Usage

-Before using the espressif/esp32-arduino-lib-builder Docker image locally, make sure you have Docker installed.
+Before using the espressif/esp32-arduino-lib-builder Docker image locally, make sure you have Docker installed and running on your machine.
 Follow the instructions at https://docs.docker.com/install/, if it is not installed yet.

 If using the image in a CI environment, consult the documentation of your CI service on how to specify the image used for the build process.